-Please note that in the event of withdrawal from the purchase contract, you are responsible for any decrease in the value of the goods as a result of handling them from the time of their receipt until the moment of their return in a way other than that necessary to establish the nature, properties and functionality of the goods.
+Please note that in the event of withdrawal from the purchase agreement, you are responsible for any decrease in the value of the goods as a result of handling them from the time of their receipt until the moment of their return in a manner other than that necessary to determine the nature, properties, and functionality of the goods.

-If you have requested to start providing the service during the withdrawal period, you are obliged to pay us the price for the performance actually provided by the date on which you notify us of your decision to withdraw from this contract.
+If you have requested the commencement of the provision of the service during the withdrawal period, you are obliged to pay us the price for the performance actually provided by the date on which you have notified us of your decision to withdraw from this agreement.